Kraggle09/kraggle09.github.io/docs/resources.markdown

 # Coding
 **[freeCodeCamp](https://www.freecodecamp.org/)**
-Offers lessons on programming for free.
+Offers lessons on programming in many languages.
 They have mini-guides that you can do in an afternoon, or full courses that you can do over several months.
 I've used them for learning several languages.

 **[Hacking with Swift](https://www.hackingwithswift.com/)**
 Guides on developing for Apple platforms.